 On a sunny Saturday morning we met our tour guide Ioanna outside the main entrance door of the Temple of Olympian Zeus, with it’s 104 columns the biggest temple in Greece (the temple is also called the cursed temple because it took over 600 years to build it!)
 This site was the starting point of the tour.
-Ioanna told us that we were going to find out about ancient Greece through mythology, we would talk about the peak and decline of Athens and we would end our tour at the ancient cemetery of Keramikos.
+Ioanna told us that we were going to find out about Ancient Greece through mythology, we would talk about the peak and decline of Athens and we would end our tour at the ancient cemetery of Keramikos.
 Ioanna told us the story of Zeus and the reasons why the temple was build.
 It was amazing to see how mythology and actual facts and history are mixed together and my daughter could not stop asking ‘did that really happen’, ‘is is a story or is it real’.
-She was counting the columns and much fascinated by the broken columns laying around.
+She was counting the columns and much fascinated by the broken columns lying around.

 Our next stop was the Arch of Hadrian.
 A monumental gateway that resembles a Roman triumphal arch.
 It spanned an ancient road from the center of Athens, Greece, to the complex of structures on the East side of the city including the Temple of Olympian Zeus.
 Whilst looking at the arch I was not just thinking about history and ancient times.
 I also saw the new modern city passing by.
-Like the slogan of the Alternative AThens website: ‘Discover the streets, experience the city’.
+Like the slogan of the Alternative Athens website: ‘Discover the streets, experience the city’.

 We walked through the city towards the Acropolis.
 It was nice to experience the city walking.
 Our next stop was the Acropolis.

-We visited all the highlights of the Acropolis mountain.
+We visited all the highlights of the Acropolis

 The knowledge of our guide Ioanna was very impressive.
 She told us every relevant story of Greek mythology with much enthusiasm and passion.
 She answered all our questions and illustrated all the monuments with pictures showing us the past and present of the monuments.
-She also handed out postcards for the children and she showed us how the decorations and colors used to look.
+She also handed out postcards for the children, and she showed us how the decorations and colors used to look.

 At the Acropolis we had to visit the bathroom.
 Families with young children will be interested to know that there is a baby changing place in the new restrooms at the entrance of the main Acropolis.
-There are also bathrooms on top of the Acropolis next to the parthenon but no changing area there.
+There are also bathrooms on top of the Acropolis next to the Parthenon but no changing area there.
 There are also water fountains at the Acropolis and at all the other sites that we visited today.
 The story of the city of Athens could not be missing in the tour.
-We listed to the story of the competition between the God of the Sea, Poseidon and the Goddess Athena and we saw the olive trees that Athena gave to the city.
+We listed to the story of the competition between the God of the Sea, Poseidon and the Goddess Athena, and we saw the olive trees that Athena gave to the city.
 We saw the hole in the roof where angry Poseidon had thrown his thunderbolt as well.
 Mythology and reality could not come closer than here on top of the Acropolis.

 We had a break in a taverna outside the Acropolis and continued to the Ancient Agora.
 The site is green and offers lots of shade.
 The vivid explanations of the tour guide brought us back into history and we could imagine what the agora would have looked like in the past.
 The agora shows one reconstructed (not restored!) ‘stoa’.
-At the ancient Agora we visited the very well preserved temple of Hephaestus (also known as Thisio) The reason why this temple is well preserved is that it has been turned later into a Christian church.
+At the ancient Agora we visited the very well-preserved temple of Hephaestus (also known as Thisio) The reason why this temple is well-preserved is that it has been turned later into a Christian church.
 Another interesting fact is that this temple has a roof.
 We listened to the story of the centaurs here.